 When submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or academic standing.

 When submission to or rejection of such conduct by an individual is used as the basis for employment or academic decisions affecting such individual.

 When such conduct has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or creating an intimidating, hostile, or offensive working or educational environment.

 Sexual harassment often involves relationships of unequal power and contains elements of coercion—as when compliance with requests for sexual favors becomes a criterion for granting work, study or grade benefits.
 However, sexual harassment may also involve relationships among equals, such as student to student, as when repeated sexual advances or demeaning verbal behavior have a harmful effect on a person’s ability to study or work.

-If you feel that you are being harassed, you should report it to the dean of student development (509.682.6805), the dean of the Omak campus (509.422.7805) or the director of human resources (509.682.6445).
+If you feel that you are being harassed, you should report it to the dean of student services (509.682.6805), the dean of the Omak campus (509.422.7805) or the director of human resources (509.682.6445).
 Resolution options may include mediation through a liaison between parties, a face-to-face meeting between parties, or filing a formal complaint with the dean of student services, the dean of the Omak campus or the director of human resources.
 Information on the formal complaint process is available from any of these three administrators.

 1300 Fifth Street, Wenatchee, WA 98801 Phone: (509) 682-6800